tiagofmartins/tutorial-export-images-from-processing/README.md

 # Exporting images from Processing

 This tutorial shows how to export images from Processing sketches with resolution higher than the window size.
+Please note that the presented methods are based on my usual working process.
+There are other methods which you should also consider and test!

 (More details to be added later)